 Scored specifically for Nairobi — user base size, match quality, safety, M-Pesa support, and value.

-Nairobi is not one city — it is several cities layered on top of each other.
-Where you live, work, and spend your evenings shapes who you are likely to meet on and off apps.
+Nairobi isn't one city — it's several cities layered on top of each other.
+Where you live and work shapes who you'll actually match with.
+Don't ignore this.

-The hub of Nairobi's young professional and expat dating scene.
-Westlands has the highest concentration of Hinge and Bumble users in Kenya — both apps over-index here relative to the rest of the country.
-The Alchemist Bar, Mercury Lounge, and Brew Bistro are popular meeting spots.
-AfroIntroductions also performs strongly here for those seeking committed relationships.
+This is where Nairobi's young professional and expat dating scene is most concentrated.
+Westlands has more Hinge and Bumble users than anywhere else in Kenya — both apps genuinely over-index here.
+The Alchemist Bar, Mercury Lounge, and Brew Bistro all see regular first-date traffic.
+AfroIntroductions also performs strongly here, particularly for people who want something serious.

-Quieter, greener, and home to established professionals and expats.
-AfroIntroductions and Hinge users here skew slightly older (28–40).
-Karura Forest walks and the Karen Blixen Coffee Garden are popular first date choices — safe, scenic, and conversation-friendly.
+Quieter, greener, established.
+AfroIntroductions and Hinge users here tend to be slightly older (28–40) and looking for something long-term.
+Karura Forest walks and the Karen Blixen Coffee Garden are the go-to first date options — safe, scenic, genuinely conversation-friendly.

-First dates in Nairobi work best when they are low-pressure, public, and easy to reach.
-Here are the spots Nairobi daters actually use — not tourist recommendations, but real local favourites:
+First dates in Nairobi work best when they're low-pressure, public, and easy to get to.
+These are the spots locals actually use — not tourist recommendations.

-Nairobi has specific safety considerations for dating that are worth understanding before your first meeting:
+Nairobi has safety considerations specific to dating that are worth knowing before you arrange a first meeting.

 AfroIntroductions is the top-ranked dating app in Nairobi for serious relationships — it has the largest dedicated African user base, M-Pesa payment support, and strong anti-scam moderation.
 Hinge is the preferred choice for Nairobi's young professionals (24–35) in Westlands and Kilimani.
 Badoo has the highest raw user count and is best for casual dating and meeting new people.
 See our full Nairobi city rankings for scores on all 6 platforms we tested.